Religious Studies (MA)

 - Teacher of religion and society at a secondary school

 - PhD candidate at an international university

-- Member of Staff at the Ministry of Social Affairs and Employment
+- Member of staff at the Dutch Ministry of Defence

-If you are interested in a career in the educational sector or if you want to work with communication or knowledge utilization in relation to religion, you may want to consider the two-variant of our programme, the MA Religie en Levensbeschouwing.
+If you are interested in a career in the educational sector or if you want to work with communication or knowledge utilisation in relation to religion, you may want to consider the two-year variant of our programme, the MA Religie en Levensbeschouwing.

 Graduated in MA Religious Studies

 "I'm an entrepreneur, which means that I am able to do many different things.
 Currently I am working at Museum Naturalis Biodiversity Center, I have my own Dutch Organic Gin brand ‘Goeie Mie’ and I am a councillor at the Leiden city council."

 "I chose my MA because I found the subject fascinating and knew that it was taught by great lecturers from whom I could learn a lot.
 I would make the same choice again: I had a fantastic time!
 In addition to my studies, I was active in many extra activities, from a student society to freelance journalism.
 The combination was very valuable: not only did it help me combine practical things with brainwork, but I learned to multitask and keep my cool.
 The work I do is very versatile and I have to be ready for anything.
 You have to be stress-proof: also something I learned."

 The graphs below are based on alumni data from the MA in Religious Studies 2016-2020.

 In which sector do students find jobs?